ORARAPA/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 Return  error message "Unrecognized parking ticket."

 [X] Case5
-Given a parking lot, a standard parking boy, and used parking ticket When fetch the car
+Given a parking lot, a standard parking boy, and used parking ticket
+When fetch the car
 Return error message "Unrecognized parking ticket."

-[] Case6
+[X] Case6
 Given a parking lot without any position, a standard parking boy, and a car
 When park the car
 Return error message "No available position."

+# Story 4
+[] Case1
+Given a standard parking boy that manages two parking lots, two not full parking lots, and a car
+When park the car
+Return car parked in first parking lot

+[] Case2
+Given a standard parking boy that manages two parking lots, first lot is full second with position, and a car
+When park the car
+Return car parked in second parking lot

+[] Case3
+Given a standard parking boy that manages two parking lots, both parking lots with parked car, and two parking ticket When fetch the car (2x)
+Return right car for each ticket